-(1) IN GENERAL.-Any allowance granted under subsection (a) shall provide reimbursement to the worker of not more than 90 percent of the necessary job search expenses of the worker as prescribed by the Secretary in regulations.
+(1) IN GENERAL.-Any allowance granted under subsection (a) of this section shall provide reimbursement to the worker of not more than 90 percent of the necessary job search expenses of the worker as prescribed by the Secretary in regulations.

-(2) MAXIMUM ALLLOWANCE.-Reimbursement under this subsection may not exceed

-\$1,250 for any worker.
+(2) MAXIMUM ALLOWANCE.-Reimbursement under this subsection may not exceed \$1,250 for any worker.

-(3) ALLOWANCE FOR SUBSISTENCE AND TRANSPORTATION.-Reimbursement under this subsection may not be made for subsistence and transportation expenses at levels exceeding those allowable under section 236(b) (1) and (2).
+(3) ALLOWANCE FOR SUBSISTENCE AND TRANSPORTATION.- Reimbursement under this subsection may not be made for subsistence and transportation expenses at levels exceeding those allowable under section 22f(1) + 1/20 = 5f(1) + if(1)